Duncan Seawall Dock & Boat Lift LLC

 Hurricane Classifications: What to Expect

-• Category 1 Hurricanes (Wind speeds of 74-95 mph): These can cause damage to roofs, trees, and power lines, potentially leading to power outages.
+• Category 1 (Wind speeds of 74-95 mph): These can cause damage to roofs, trees, and power lines, potentially leading to power outages.

-• Category 2 Hurricanes (Wind speeds of 96-110 mph): Expect major roof and siding damage, numerous fallen trees, and likely power outages.
+• Category 2 (Wind speeds of 96-110 mph): Expect major roof and siding damage, numerous fallen trees, and likely power outages.

-• Category 3 Hurricanes (Wind speeds of 111-129 mph): These "major" hurricanes can remove roof parts, snap or uproot large trees, and likely result in loss of electricity and water.
+• Category 3 (Wind speeds of 111-129 mph): These "major" hurricanes can remove roof parts, snap or uproot large trees, and likely result in loss of electricity and water.

-• Category 4 Hurricanes (Wind speeds of 130-156 mph): Can cause severe damage to well-built homes, making areas uninhabitable.
+• Category 4 (Wind speeds of 130-156 mph): Can cause severe damage to well-built homes, making areas uninhabitable.

-• Category 5 Hurricanes (Wind speeds of 157 mph or higher): The most destructive, capable of leveling houses and causing total devastation.
+• Category 5 (Wind speeds of 157 mph or higher): The most destructive, capable of leveling houses and causing total devastation.

 Regardless of the size of the storm, you should always make sure you and your property are prepared for hurricane season.
 Download Duncan Seawall’s Hurricane Checklist to find out how to prepare your seawall, dock, boat, and more for the coming season.